COSMETIC TATTOOING

 Have had a COVID vaccine, been on antibiotics, or steroids in the past 2 weeks

-Had Botox in the past 2 weeks.
+Had Botox or fillers in the past 2 weeks

 Does cosmetic tattooing hurt?